-Open shelves are really popular in kitchen design right now, but it's essential that you learn how to style them.
+Open shelves are really popular in kitchen design right now, but you must learn how to style them.
 Cookbooks make great filler items for this purpose.
 The only drawback is that depending on how you style the shelves, the books may be difficult to access.
-Keep your most used cookbooks on the lower shelves and stored vertically.Continue to 8 of 11 below.
+Keep your most-used cookbooks on the lower shelves and stored vertically.Continue to 8 of 11 below.

 08 of 11

 Keep Cookbooks Organized in the Pantry

 If your kitchen has a pantry, see if you can designate one of the shelves for cookbook storage.
 As other ideas have demonstrated, group your cookbooks by color to make the display more eye-catching.
 Also, just about anything can work as bookends for this idea, so get creative!Continue to 9 of 11 below.

 Remove Door from Kitchen Cabinet to Create Cookbook Storage